Frequently Asked Questions

 A New Man is an experiential weekend.
 You won’t just sit and listen.
 You’ll actively participate, connect, and explore.
 We create opportunities for you to experience healing, growth, and brotherhood, not just talk about them.

 What is an “experiential” workshop or retreat?

-Experiential workshops primarily use active participation methods — live, personal experience — rather than lectures, discussion, or analysis as teaching methods.
+Experiential workshops use active participation methods — live, personal experience — rather than lectures, discussion, or analysis as their primary teaching method.
 They use processes designed to enable self-discovery — to create “aha” moments of insight into one’s self, one’s behavior patterns, thinking patterns, and feelings.

 Examples of experiential processes at A New Man may include: